-The Town is located in Rensselaer County and governed by a five-member Board, which includes the Town Supervisor.
-The Town Supervisor is the Town's chief executive officer and is responsible for the Town's day-to-day operations.
-The Town's 2013 general fund budget amounted to approximately \$7.9 million.
-The Town has designated approximately 128 acres as parkland.
+The Village is located in Saratoga County and is governed by a five-member Board of Trustees (Board), which includes the Village Mayor and Deputy Village Mayor.
+The Village's 2013 general fund budget amounted to approximately \$1.47 million.
+The Village has designated approximately 244 acres of Parkland.

-"Parkland alienation" is the process by which a municipality seeks to sell, lease or discontinue the use of municipal parkland.
+"Parkland alienation" occurs when a municipality seeks to sell, lease or discontinue the use of municipal parkland.
 Parkland alienation applies to every municipal park1 in the State, whether owned by a city, county, town or village.
-In order to convey parkland to a non-public entity, or to use parkland for another purpose, the municipality must receive prior authorization from the New York State Office of Parks, Recreation and Historic Preservation (State Parks) in the form of legislation enacted by the New York State Legislature (Legislature) and approved by the Governor.
+In order to convey parkland to a non-public entity or to use parkland for another purpose, the municipality must receive prior authorization from the New York State Office of Parks, Recreation and Historic Preservation (State Parks) in the form of legislation enacted by the New York State Legislature (Legislature) and approved by the Governor.
 The bill by which the Legislature grants its authorization is commonly referred to as a "parkland alienation" bill.

 The core legal basis governing the use of parkland comes from common law, called the "public trust doctrine."
 The doctrine is defined by 150 years of State court decisions, which explain when municipalities must seek State legislative approval to alienate public parkland.
-Otherwise, it would be tempting for municipalities to view parkland as a fiscal resource that can be sold, or leased, to raise money or used for other government uses to avoid paying for private land.
+Otherwise, it would be tempting for municipalities to view parkland as a fiscal resource that can be sold or leased to raise money or used for other government uses to avoid paying for private land.

-The requirements for parkland alienation bills vary depending upon whether or not State dollars have been invested in the municipal park that is being considered for a potential change of use.
-In cases where State dollars were invested using a grant, in addition to having the Legislature approve the alienation, the municipality that received the grant is subject to certain requirements upon accepting that grant.
-In these cases, common law requires the municipality to provide lands of equal fair market value to replace the parkland being lost.
+In addition, the requirements for this Legislation vary depending upon whether or not State dollars, in the form of grants, have been invested in the municipal park that is being considered for a potential change of use.
+In cases where State dollars were invested using a grant, in addition to having the Legislature approve the alienation, there are also statutes that require the municipality to provide lands of equal fair market value to replace the parkland being lost.

 State Parks suggests municipalities follow a 10-step process when considering a change of use of parkland or recreational areas.
 The role of State Parks is to provide advice and guidance to the municipality, concerned citizens, the Governor and the Legislature.
 State Parks will work with legislative sponsors, making recommendations regarding provisions that might be included to assure the maximum protection of parklands.
 State Parks will then advise the Governor on the alienation bill passed by the Legislature prior to it being signed into law.
-In addition, State Parks may undertake a site inspection of the parkland in question to gather further information.
+In addition, State Parks may conduct a site inspection of the parkland in question to gather further information.

 We conducted our audit in accordance with generally accepted government auditing standards (GAGAS).
 Such standards require that we plan and conduct our audit to adequately assess those operations within our audit scope.
 Further, those standards require that we understand the management controls and those laws, rules and regulations that are relevant to the operations included in our scope.
-We believe that our audit provides a reasonable basis for the findings and conclusions contained in this report.
-More information on such standards and the methodology used in performing this audit is included in Appendix B of this report.
+We believe that our audit provides a reasonable basis for the findings, conclusions and recommendations contained in this report.
+More information on such standards and the methodology used in performing this audit is included in Appendix A of this report.